Manfred Freiherr von Killinger: Nazi beginnings and leadership of Saxony

-In 1927, the Wiking Federation was outlawed and, as a result, Killinger joined the Nazi Party, which had been created by Adolf Hitler.
+In 1927, the Viking League was outlawed and, as a result, Killinger joined the Nazi Party, which had been created by Adolf Hitler.
 In 1928, he was elected to the Landtag in Saxony, and, in the election of July 1932, to the Reichstag from electoral constituency 28, Dresden–Bautzen.
 He retained a seat in this body until the end of the Nazi regime, switching to constituency 14, Weser-Ems, at the election of March 1936 and to constituency 23, Düsseldorf West, at the election of April 1938.
 In parallel, Killinger was an SA-Obergruppenführer of the Sturmabteilung (head of the SA Mitteldeutschland, and, after 1932, head of the SA-Obergruppe V in Saxony, Thuringia, and Saxony-Anhalt).

 On 10 March 1933, after Hitler established the Nazi regime, Minister of the Interior Wilhelm Frick authorized Killinger to take control of Saxony as Reichskommissar, and to depose the Minister-President Walther Schieck (a member of the German People's Party).
 As this happened, Sturmabteilung and Schutzstaffel troopers clamped down on leftist organizations throughout the region, and raised the swastika flag on official buildings.
 Three days later, Killinger banned all non-Nazi paramilitary groups active in Saxony, as thousands of people spontaneously affiliated with the Nazis.
 He also issued an order creating a special counter-intelligence unit to report on "Bolshevik activities", and, on April 4, ordered a new Landtag and local councils to be formed on the basis of results in the previous Reichstag elections.
 In this, he arguably profited from the fact that far left parties had already been banned.